tkiat/theerawat.kiatdarakun.com/doc/water-animation.md

 Note: Being the last node in the flow, the Next Animation Delay Multiplier must be 0.

-### L-Drain: Drain water from the beginning node to the left
+### L-Drain: Drain water to the next left text node

 | Water (L) | Valve (L) | Cumulative Flow (L) |           Text Animation            |           Valve Animation            |
 | :-------: | :-------: | :-----------------: | :---------------------------------: | :----------------------------------: |